Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Related Works

 \subsection{Learning-Based Variable Impedance Policy}

 Contact-rich manipulation, such as surface wiping and peg-in-hole assembly, requires regulating interaction dynamics in addition to tracking motion, motivating impedance modulation during execution.
 Accordingly, many imitation learning methods augment pose prediction with an explicit compliance output.
 Works such as \cite{aburub2024learning, hou2025adaptive, kamijo2024learning} train policies to output robot stiffness, regulating interaction via impedance control.
-In contrast, approaches like \cite{kormushev2011imitation, zhou2025admittance, wu2024tacdiffusion} predict desired forces, often utilizing admittance or hybrid force-position control schemes.
-Additionally, reinforcement learning methods \cite{martin2019variable} have adopted variable impedance control to autonomously discover compliance strategies for dynamic interaction tasks.
-However, these autonomous methods can not be directly used for shared control in teleoperation because the learned stiffness is optimized specifically for the policy's own motion.
-Applying this trajectory-specific impedance to a human's variable inputs inevitably results in suboptimal compliance or instability.
+In contrast, approaches like \cite{kormushev2011imitation, zhou2025admittance, wu2024tacdiffusion} predict desired forces, often using admittance or hybrid force-position control.
+Reinforcement learning methods \cite{martin2019variable} have also adopted variable impedance control to autonomously discover compliance strategies for dynamic interaction tasks.
+However, these autonomous methods cannot be directly used for shared-control teleoperation because the learned stiffness is optimized for the policy's own motion.
+Applying this trajectory-specific impedance to a human's variable inputs can lead to suboptimal compliance or instability.

-To generate stiffness labels in imitation learning, prior works primarily rely on two data collection modalities.
+To generate stiffness labels in imitation learning, prior work primarily relies on two data collection modalities.
 The first is kinesthetic teaching \cite{aburub2024learning, hou2025adaptive}, where the operator physically guides the robot.
 This requires the robot to remain low-stiffness to accept human guidance.
-As the robot's compliance damps the interaction forces, inferring precise stiffness parameters for rigid interactions from such softened signals often leads to conservative estimates \cite{hogan2018impedance}.
+As the robot's compliance damps interaction forces, stiffness estimated from such softened signals can be conservative for rigid interactions \cite{hogan2018impedance}.
 The second approach is teleoperation with manual modulation \cite{kamijo2024learning}, where operators adjust impedance by pressing a button.
-This restricts labels to pre-defined templates and fails to capture a mathematically precise full-matrix stiffness required for optimal interaction.
+This restricts labels to predefined templates and makes it difficult to capture continuous full-matrix stiffness profiles.